Legendary romantic Thai movies

-In this list, we’ll be talking about 8 legendary Thai love movies that have made locals burst into tears.
+In this list, we’ll be talking about 11 of the best and most legendary romantic Thai love movies that have made locals burst into tears.
 Get your tissues ready and let’s check them out!

 1. My Girl (Fan Chan), 2003